 How to set up an AppDynamics integration

-After you give your configuration a name and description, type a name to use when sending alerts (so you can easily tell which configuration or integration the alerts are from), and add all of the users and groups you want to be notified (see the On-Demand help for information on setting up users and groups).
+After you give your integration a name and description, type a name to use when sending alerts (so you can easily tell which integration the alerts are from), and add all of the users and groups you want to be notified (see the help for information on setting up users and groups).

-Once you save the configuration, xMatters displays the URL and payload you need to configure AppDynamics.
+Once you save your configuration, xMatters displays the URL and payload you need to configure AppDynamics.

 Create a new HTTP Response Template in your AppDynamics instance that targets this URL with a POST request and includes the payload in json format.

 - Log in to your AppDynamics controller, navigate to Alert & Respond > HTTP Request Templates, and then click New to create a new template.

 - Name the new template "xMatters", and then, in the Request URL section, in the Method drop-down list, select POST.

 - Paste the URL copied from your new configuration into the Raw URL field.

 - In the Payload section, in the MIME Type drop-down list, select application/json.